NRCan/PlotFTIR/README.md

 <img src="man/figures/README-biodiesel_zoom_en-1.png" width="100%" />

-Some FTIR plots have a compressed low-energy portion of the graph.
+Some FTIR plots have a compressed low-energy portion of the graph which you might wish to zoom in on.
 You can achieve this by the following:

 ``` r
 # compress the data with wavenumbers above 2000 (to the left of 2000 on the